DiSSCo/dissco.github.io/Digitisation/PreDigCuration/PreDigCuration.md

 	<h3>3.6 IT Infrastructure</h3>
 	<p>A reliable IT infrastructure will make or break your digitisation project and is one of the first things
 	you will have to invest in.
 Especially hardware for storing your images safely.
-More information can be found in our <a href="/DataETL/InfrastructureRecs.html"> Data (Extract, Tranform and Load)</a> IT Infrastructure Guidance.</p>
+More information can be found in our <a href="/DataManagement/InfrastructureRecs.html"> Data Management</a> IT Infrastructure Guidance.</p>
 	<ul>
 		<li>Hardware for long term storage/ cooperation with an external institution specialised in longterm archiving.</li>
 		<li>Hardware for temporary/local storage</li>